 All regular pay, special pay and allowances of a member of the Armed Forces are counted except for the special pay to a family member serving in the Armed Forces who is exposed to hostile fire.

 5.1.4 Types of Earned Income Not Counted in Annual Income

 This section describes the types of earned income that are not included in annual income.

-5.1.4.1 Temporary, Nonrecurring or Sporadic Income [24 CFR 5.609 (c) 9]
+Nonrecurring Income [24 CFR 5.609 (c) 9]